Choose the correct option to complete the sentences below.

 - The company, which was founded 20 years ago, has received many awards.

 - The bar, which is located in the city centre, is very popular among tourists

 Be careful with this common mistake!

 You must always make sure that the subject of the verb in the participle clause and the subject of the verb in the main clause are the same.
-Using two different subjects is the most common mistake student make when they try use participle clauses.
+Using two different subjects is the most common mistake students make when they try to use participle clauses.

 - If you mix it with soda, the cocktail tastes even better.
 (The subject of mix is you, and the subject of tastes is the cocktail.)

 Mixing it with soda, the cocktail tastes even better.
 (The subjects are different.)

 CORRECT: Mixed with soda, the cocktail tastes even better.
 (Same subject)